Durham University: Colleges

 Durham operates a collegiate structure with the colleges being "listed bodies" under the Education Reform Act 1988, as bodies that appear to the Secretary of State "to be a constituent college, school, hall or other institution of a university which is such a recognised body" (the "recognised body" being, in this case, Durham University).
-Though most of the Durham colleges are governed and owned directly by the university itself (the exceptions being St John's and St Chad's), the legal status of the Durham colleges as listed bodies is similar to those at Oxford and Cambridge, setting them apart from those at the universities of Kent, Lancaster, and York.
+Though most of the Durham colleges are governed and owned directly by the university itself (the exceptions being St John's and St Chad's), the legal status of the Durham colleges as listed bodies is similar to those at Oxford and Cambridge, setting them apart from those at the universities of Lancaster and York.
 However, unlike at Oxford and Cambridge, there is no formal teaching at Durham colleges (with the exception of Cranmer Hall theological college within St John's), although colleges are active in research.
 All of the college heads are ex officio members of the university senate.

 Formal dinners (known as "formals") are held at every college; gowns are worn to these events at just over half of the colleges.
 There is a great deal of intercollegiate rivalry, particularly in rowing and other sporting activities.
 There is also rivalry between the older "Bailey" colleges and the newer "Hill" colleges on Elvet Hill.